TheOnlyEmily/roman_numeral_converter/README.md

 1. Implement code that indicates if a given indo-european numeral is the result of uniform stacking.
 1. Implement code that indicates which roman numeral was uniformly stacked to create a given indo-european numeral.
 1. Implement code that indicates how many roman numerals where uniformly stacked to create a given indo-european numeral.
-1. Convert a indo-european numeral to a uniform stacking of roman numerals.
+1. Convert a numbers numeral to a uniform stacking of roman numerals.
 1. Implement code that indicates if a given non-uniform subtractive stacking of roman numerals is valid.
 1. Convert a non-uniform subtractive stack of roman numerals to numbers.